AitMahfoud-Rahma/DB_handling/README.md

 The resulting file will be saved with a name similar to the input file, but with the suffix "_output.xlsx" added.
 For example, if the input file is "jotform.xlsx", the output file will be "jotform_output.xlsx".

 ### NB
 This code has been developed and tested with **Python 3.12.1**.
-If you encounter any problems or have any questions, please do not hesitate to contact me at `rahmaaitmahfoud@gmail.com`.
+If you have any problems or have any questions, please do not hesitate to contact me at `rahmaaitmahfoud@gmail.com`.